CommoDor64/blockchain-simulation/README.md

 # Blockchain lightweight simulation
-Simple blockchain simulation, based on partial structure of a real blockchain. some properties of a real blockchain exist, e.g hash pointers between blocks, greedy transactions aggregation loop, while some do not, e.g proof of membership for transactions with merkle trees, refernce to balances by transactions.
+Simple blockchain simulation, based on partial structure of a real blockchain. some properties of a real blockchain exist, e.g **hash pointers between blocks, greedy transactions aggregation loop**, while some do not, e.g **proof of membership for transactions with merkle trees, refernce to balances by transactions**.

 # API:
 **I have let myself take it up a notch and upgrade the demanded interface**